Page speed has been the central discussion for the SEO community lately, with much impetus given to Google’s new speed metric, WebVitals.

 4) Embed Codes

-Embedding images and videos on a site can have a major impact and slow down a site.
-However, most businesses cannot get rid of these videos as they are a part of their product demo or introduction video.
+Embedding images and videos on a site can significantly impact and slow down a site.
+However, most businesses cannot eliminate these videos as they are a part of their product demo or introduction video.

-Google recommends a solution for embedded images and videos where you can lazy load these assets too.
+Google recommends a solution for embedded images and videos where you can lazy load these assets.
 Also, ensure the video resources load only when the user selects the “Play media/video” button.

 When we implemented this, there was a 70% improvement in performance in Lighthouse.